Leon-2802/Neotopia_Railways_Navigator/README.md

 ## Todos:

 ### Backend:
-- Error handling: Log error messages and send them in response
+- Error handling: Catch error on signup and log out message
 - Expand database.js and api to the growing database

 ### Frontend: